Alibaba's Game-Changing Role In China's Digital Currency

 In the past week, equity indices of Chinese companies (CQQQ)(FXI)(MCHI) rallied in line with their U.S. counterparts (SPY)(DIA)(QTEC).
 This was a tad surprising since I had earlier reckoned that the outperformance of the former group was due to China moving from lockdown mode to reopening ahead of the rest of the world.

 With several European nations relaxing their coronavirus-related restrictions and increasingly positive messaging in the U.S. on the situation, I was expecting investors to shift their funds back to the western stock markets.
-The consequence would be that Chinese equities suffer some profit-taking and correction but that did not happen.
+The consequence would be that Chinese equities suffer some profit-taking and correction, but that did not happen.

-The Chinese Internet sector representative ETF, the KraneShares CSI China Internet ETF (KWEB), did well relative to the broader Chinese ETFs, closing up 6.2 percent for the week.
-Among the key holdings of the KWEB ETF, the share prices of e-commerce players Vipshop (VIPS), JD.com (JD), Pinduoduo (PDD), Bilibili (BILI), and Alibaba Group (BABA) led the leader board of gains for the second consecutive week, despite a pullback on Friday.
+The Chinese Internet sector representative ETF, the KraneShares CSI China Internet ETF (NYSEARCA:KWEB), did well relative to the broader Chinese ETFs, closing up 6.2 percent for the week.
+Among the key holdings of the KWEB ETF, the share prices of e-commerce players Vipshop (NYSE:VIPS), JD.com (NASDAQ:JD), Pinduoduo (NASDAQ:PDD), Bilibili (NASDAQ:BILI), and Alibaba Group (NYSE:BABA) led the leader board of gains for the second consecutive week, despite a pullback on Friday.
 Their shares rose 6.6 percent to 15.0 percent, more than the ETF itself.

-Far behind was TAL Education (TAL) which closed up only 1.4 percent but that small appreciation was still remarkable considering that investor sentiment towards the company was still fragile amidst a fraud confession and local reports that Chinese parents were dissatisfied with the quality of the online classes as compared to physical ones.
+Far behind was TAL Education (NYSE:TAL) which closed up only 1.4 percent, but that small appreciation was still remarkable, considering that investor sentiment towards the company was still fragile amidst a fraud confession and local reports that Chinese parents were dissatisfied with the quality of the online classes as compared to physical ones.
 I had flagged in an earlier article the likelihood of the latter happening that would turn into a minus for the company.

 As explained in a past issue of the Chinese Internet Weekly, I found the KWEB ETF holding the most representative stocks in the sector.
 As such, an overview of the week's share price movements of the top few holdings of KWEB as compared with the ETF itself is provided as follows for convenient reference especially for the stocks mentioned in this article.

 In the last issue, I focused on sharing my thoughts on the self-confession by the app-powered Luckin Coffee (LK) as well as my initial arguments poking holes in the allegations put forth by Wolfpack Research on iQIYI (IQ).
 My full work on the iQIYI report has since been published.
-Interested readers are welcome to head over to either article to read and comment while the articles are still accessible by non-subscribers.
+Interested readers are welcome to head over to either article to read and comment, while the articles are still accessible by non-subscribers.

 In the subsequent sections, I resume with the updates on the tech titan Alibaba Group as promised, and boy, are there plenty!
 Before I move on, I would like to highlight that NetEase (NTES) and Pinduoduo have hit new highs during the week, while JD.com has soared to fresh 52-week highs.
 The stock appreciation is providing shareholders with an opportune time to exit if they are feeling jittery about owning Chinese companies following a spate of fraud admissions and short-seller reports.